Financially reviewed by Patrick Flood, CFA.

 Commodities refer to means of production – metals, energy, livestock, and agriculture.
 Investors typically turn to commodities to hedge against uncertainty and inflation, as their value is simply dependent on supply and demand.
 Commodities are usually lowly correlated to both stocks and bonds.
 Great, right?
 Not so fast.

-Another important caveat to note at this point is that in a long-term portfolio, we want our added diversifiers to have positive future expected returns.
+Another important caveat to note at this point is that in a long-term portfolio, we want our added diversifiers to have positive expected real returns (a positive return after accounting for inflation).
 If they don’t, we’re reducing risk but we’re not expecting to be compensated for holding the asset, so it’s taking up valuable space in the portfolio and we’re not improving the return or risk-adjusted return (return per unit of risk; measured by Sharpe ratio) over the long term.
 Put another way, we don’t want to diversify so much to the point that we’re missing out on growth over the long term.
 Balance is key.

 The conversation becomes a bit different for a short time horizon and/or for a very risk-averse investor.
 The tradeoff of lower returns may be perfectly acceptable for the reduction in portfolio volatility and risk.
 This is the idea behind the All Weather Portfolio.
 A retiree, for example, perhaps can’t afford to have their portfolio drop in value significantly, as they’re constantly making withdrawals to cover expenses.